 The Damascus Lumber Company

-The lumber company also had a small narrow gauge line, which connected to the T. W. Thayers *Laurel Railway* line at Laurel Bloomery, Tennessee, which was constructed to harvest rich white pine plentiful in the area.
+The lumber company also had a small narrow gauge line, which connected to the T. W. Thayers *Laurel Railway* line at Laurel Bloomery, Tennessee, and was constructed to harvest rich white pine plentiful in the area.
 The Damascus Lumber Company had many logging spurs in Ashe County, North Carolina (Especially around Pond Mountain) and Johnson County, Tennessee (Around a place called Bethel), but eventually, like all logging railroads of the era, the timber dried up and so did all the logging spurs owned by the company.

 Corporate History